This post may contain affiliate links. Please read our disclosure policy.

 - If Jello doesn’t release easily, dip the mold in warm water again for a few seconds and try again.

-If you like this lightened cranberry jello salad, be sure to check out my other easy, healthy Weight Watchers friendly recipes including Classic Macaroni Salad Made Lighter, Low-Calorie Creamy Mashed Potatoes, Slow Cooker Mashed Sweet Potatoes, Slow Cooker Sausage Apple Stuffing and Lightened Up Creamy Potato Salad
+If you like this lightened up cranberry jello salad, be sure to check out my other easy, healthy Weight Watchers friendly recipes including Classic Macaroni Salad Made Lighter, Low-Calorie Creamy Mashed Potatoes, Slow Cooker Mashed Sweet Potatoes, Slow Cooker Sausage Apple Stuffing and Lightened Up Creamy Potato Salad

 If you’ve made this Molded Jell-o Salad, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.